aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

-    --max-downloads NUMBER          Abort after downloading NUMBER files --break-on-existing             Stop the download process when encountering a file that is in the archive --break-per-input               Alters --max-downloads, --break-on-existing,
+    --max-downloads NUMBER          Abort after downloading NUMBER files --break-on-existing             Stop the download process when encountering a file that is in the archive --no-break-on-existing          Do not stop the download process when encountering a file that is in the archive (default)
+    --break-per-input               Alters --max-downloads, --break-on-existing,
                                     --break-match-filter, and autonumber to
                                     reset per input URL